wp-plugins/jm-twitter-cards/readme.txt

 = Use of new feature product cards =
 Just activate meta box, select **card type product** and save draft.
 4 new fields will appear and you'll be able to set your product card.

+= The plugin generates a lot of images (different sizes) = I can be a problem when you work with HD and/or a lot of images.
+So you can use plugins that just delete unused image, e.g <a href="files http://wordpress.org/plugins/dnui-delete-not-used-image-wordpress/">DNUI Delete not used image</a>
 ––––
 En Français
 –––––––––––––––––––––––––––––––––––